acoli-repo/powla/Readme.md

 OWL2/DL vocabulary for linguistic annotations, grounded in the ISO TC37/SC4 Linguistic Annotation Framework.

-POWLA is intended to represent any kind of linguistic data structures in an LOD/OWL-compliant way.
+POWLA is designed to represent any kind of linguistic data structures in an LOD/OWL-compliant way.
 It does *not* aim to model textual data nor the anchoring of annotations in textual data.
 Instead, it complements existing vocabularies such as Web Annotation/Open Annotation, NIF, CoNLL-RDF or mechanisms such as RDFa.

 ## contents